immich-app/immich/docs/docs/administration/server-stats.md

 # Server Stats

-Server statistic to show the total number of videos, photos and usage per user.
+Server statistics to show the total number of videos, photos, and usage per user.

 :::info
 If a storage quota has been defined for the user, the usage number will be displayed as a percentage of the total storage quota allocated to him.